UofU Logo.png

 LA campaign.jpg

-This course is open to students from other college and universities.
+This course is open to students from other colleges and universities.

-For Graduate Students: International Wilderness Medicine - HEDU 6930 - Graduate students will have the opportunity to study wilderness medicine, backpacking medicine and in travel and tropical medicine.
-The exams will be available online and are found at www.wildmedu.org at the end of coursework.
+For Graduate Students: International Wilderness Medicine - HEDU 6930 - Graduate students will have the opportunity to study wilderness medicine, backpacking medicine, and travel and tropical medicine.
+The exams will be available online at www.wildmedu.org at the end of coursework.
 This is 3 hours of credit.

 Boarding: You will stay in chalets in and around Chamonix-Mt.
 Blanc.